DeedleFake/wdte/README.md

 Status
 ------

-WDTE is in a very, very pre-alpha state.
-It is filled with bugs, parts of it are simply not implemented yet, and large amounts of stuff are subject to change without warning.
+WDTE is in a pre-alpha state.
+It is filled with bugs and large amounts of stuff are subject to change without warning.
 That being said, if you're interested in anything, feel free to submit a pull request and get things fixed and/or implemented faster.